 I found that [e] occurred in 39% of all words while [i] occurred in 12% of all words.
 Were the occurrence of [e] and [i] to be independent we would expected that in a thousand words about 45 to 50 would contain both.
 However, only 8 words contained both [e] and [i]: [sheaiin], [chedaiin], [chedain], [chekaiin], [cheodaiin], [shedaiin], [sheodaiin], [oteodaiin].

-It should be immediately apparent that in seven of these cases the [e] immediately follows a [ch, sh] as part of a syllable string which commonly occurs at the beginning of words.
-In my discussion of high level word structure I mentioned that these syllables were constrained in what they could contain, compared with the syllables which followed them and could contain anything.
+It should be immediately apparent that in seven of these cases the [e] immediately follows a [ch, sh] as part of a syllable which commonly occurs at the beginning of words.
+In my discussion of high level word structure I mentioned that these syllables were constrained in what they could contain, compared with the following syllable which could contain almost anything.
 I also mentioned that they became even more constrained in three syllable words.

 It turns out that the number of syllables appears to be relevant to the occurrence of [e] and [i].